 (3) A child who can lift a cut-out picture from its recess may know which recess it should go back into but fail to insert it without a lot of random movement.
-Later, the child learns to align the boundary of the picture with the boundary of the recess.
-(That may require a non-trivial extension of the child's ontology to include concepts of boundary and alignment.)
-If the two boundaries are aligned and the picture piece is slightly smaller than the recess then all parts of the piece can simultaneously move in without obstruction from the material surrounding the recess.
-Any translation before insertion will cause overlap that prevents insertion.
-What is not so obvious is that unless the recess and picture piece are both circular, most rotations will also cause obstruction.
+Later, the child discovers the need to align the boundary of the picture with the boundary of the recess.
+That may require a non-trivial extension of the child's ontology to include concepts of boundary and alignment.
+If the boundaries are aligned and the picture piece is slightly smaller than the recess then all parts of the piece can simultaneously avoid obstruction from the surrounding material.
+Any slightly different position causes overlap that prevents insertion.
+Unless the recess and picture piece are both circular, most rotations will cause obstruction.
 However if the piece is symmetrical there may be several rotations that allow insertion, but most rotations will cause obstruction: why?